Cross-stitch pattern with a gold cross, the words 'Whaine Taisia' in white text on a black background, and two small gold illustrations of shells.

 Programme Information

-Wahine Taiea is a year long leadership programme which consists of four wānanga, a research project and cross-cultural exhange.
+Wahine Taiea is a 6-month leadership programme which consists of two wānanga, a research project and attending an indigenous conference.

 The wānanga will feature;